66 Broad Street,

-Pawtucket’s “Million Dollar Theater” opened May 1, 1923 to a packed house, with numerous celebrities in attendence.
-Designed by local architect John F. O'Malley, the theater featured a mirrored lobby, an electric chandelier with 4,700 bulbs, and the largest Wurlitzer organ in New England.
-The theater was named for owner Charles T. Payne’s son, Leroy, who perished in the first World War.
+Pawtucket’s “Million Dollar Theatre” opened May 1, 1923 to a packed house, with numerous celebrities in attendence.
+Designed by local architect John F. O'Malley, the theatre featured a mirrored lobby, an electric chandelier with 4,700 bulbs, and the largest Wurlitzer organ in New England.
+The theatre was named for owner Charles T. Payne’s son, Leroy, who perished in World War I.

-After 55 continuous years as a movie and concert showplace, the Leroy was forced to close in 1978 due to fire code violations.
-Following several fizzled restoration attempts in the early 1980s and a demolition company citing the project as “too difficult”, the Blackstone Valley Ballet took over the theater in 1984.
+After 55 continuous years as a movie and concert showplace, the Leroy Theatre was forced to close in 1978 due to fire code violations.
+Following several fizzled restoration attempts in the early-1980’s and a demolition company citing the project as “too difficult”, the Blackstone Valley Ballet took over the theatre in 1984.
 This was short-lived, and in 1985, the building was purchased by Albert J. “Albo” Vitali and played host to boxing, wrestling, and rock concerts.
-Vitali spent nearly a half million dollars renovating the theater, and it was declared fully restored on December 18, 1986, with Gregg Allman and Dickie Betts of the Allman Brothers the featured act.
+Vitali spent nearly a half million dollars renovating the theatre, and it was declared fully restored on December 18, 1986, with Gregg Allman and Dickie Betts of the Allman Brothers the featured act.

-The theater sat dormant until 1996, when the entire block was acquired by a Boston developer for the construction of a Walgreen’s drugstore.
-The City’s push for economic development was greater than community efforts to save the theater; demolition began September 9, 1997 and took six months to complete.
+The theatre sat dormant until 1996, when the entire block was acquired by a Boston developer for the construction of a Walgreen’s drugstore.
+The City’s push for economic development was greater than community efforts to save the theatre; demolition began September 9, 1997 and took six months to complete.
 Salvage rights to the building were sold to New England Architectural Center, and most of the interior ornamentation presently resides in their Warwick, RI warehouse.
-Seats were donated to the Shea High School auditorium and to the Sandra Feinstein Gamm Theater in downtown Pawtucket.
+Seats were donated to the Shea High School auditorium and to the Sandra Feinstein Gamm Theatre in downtown Pawtucket.

-The Leroy was listed on the National Register of Historic Places in 1983.
+The Leroy Theatre was listed on the National Register of Historic Places in 1983.